aztofighi/aztofighi.github.io/index.md

 ### Pegah Golpayegan Pasteurized Milk Co.
 Golpayegan, Iran
 #### Supervisor and Manager of the Information Technology Department  from September 2003  to August 2018
-+ Supervisor of Information Technology Department and Manager of Information Technology

 + Network Monitoring Management, Software, and Network Security Project Management
 + Review and Design of Business Intelligence and Artificial Intelligence-based Systems, Smart Software Development
 + Management of Physical and Virtual Servers, Database Management